 The bill establishes the Paid Family and Medical Leave Insurance Fund to support the program.
 The funds for administrative costs and payment of benefits come from payroll contributions of no more than 1% of wages shared by employers and employees, except that employers with fewer than 15 employees are not required to make employer contributions to the program.
-The bill also authorizes employers to provide these benefits through a private plan as long as the benefits for family and medical leave provided to their employees are the same as provided in the program.
-Employers with fewer than 15 employees are not subject to the bill's requirements related to retaliatory practices and job restoration if complying with the requirements will cause significant difficulty or expenses to the employee.
-Except for an employee who has not been employed for at least 120 days, an employee is entitled to the same position or an equivalent position upon return to work from family and medical leave.
+The bill also authorizes employers to provide these benefits through a private plan as long as the benefits for family and medical leave provided to their employees are not subject to the bill's requirements related to retaliatory practices if complying with the requirements will cause significant difficulty or expenses to the employer.

-The bill establishes the Paid Family and Medical Leave Benefits Authority to advise the administrator on the implementation and administration of the program and provides that the authority owes a fiduciary duty to the program.
+The bill establishes the Paid Family and Medical Leave Benefits Authority to advise the administrator on the implementation and administration of the program and provides that the authority owes a fiduciary duty to the program to ensure its financial solvency.